vimalavinisha/angular2-image-popup/README.md

 - Angular module to import this library
 - Angular component to display the image gallery
 - AOT support
-- Angular >= 2 (Angular 4 officially supported from version 3.0.2, but also working with both 3.0.0 and 3.0.1)
+- Angular >= 2 (Angular 4 officially supported from version 3.0.2, Angular 5 from version 4.0.0)
 - Tested with Webpack 3 + Treeshaking and also inside a Lazy loaded module (check `demo/webpack`)
 - Tested with SystemJs 0.20.x and Angular-cli 1.x.x
 - and so on... (check the official documentation [HERE](https://ks89.github.io/angular-modal-gallery.github.io/))